MinoEng/FROST-Server-OGC-Demo/README.md

 ## Requirements
 * Docker
+The scripts are created for OSX but the set up is platform independent.
+If you're not using OSX then you can run "docker compose up -d" instead

 ## Installing
 Install by running ./start-container.sh from the command prompt.
 This will configure a docker container that contains both FROST server as well as the database.